iqiyi/dpvs/doc/tc.md

 ## Cls Objects

+Cls object consists of two components: type-specific pattern and a target.

+There are two kinds of Cls target: Qsch or Drop.
+The former classifies matched packets into the queue of specified Qsch, and the latter simply discards matched packets.
+The target Qsch must be a child of the Qsch the Cls is attached to.

+There are two types of Cls object: match and ipset:

 - **match**

-Cls `match` consists of two components: a pattern and a target.
-Packets from Qsch compare with the pattern, and if matched, the fate of them is determined by the target.
+Packets from Qsch compare with the match pattern, and if matched, the fate of them is determined by the target.

 Pattern considers five attributes in a flow: